sjsoad/CustomNavigation/README.md

 `func animateTransition(using transitionContext: UIViewControllerContextTransitioning) {`
 `write transition code here`
-`and don't forget to call animationFinished() whe animation is finished.
-This method change 'direction' of animation automatically`
+`and don't forget to call animationFinished() when animation is finished.
+This method will change 'direction' of animation automatically`
 `}`

 **reverseTransition** - false value means that this is 'forward' navigation and vise versa